CollinHeist/TitleCardMaker/docs/user_guide/series.md

     make a change which would prompt new Cards, and then restart Card creation;
     TCM will create, delete, then re-create the Cards.

+## Title Card Loading

+!!! note "Scheduled Action"

+    This action occurs automatically as part of the [Load Title Cards](./scheduler.md) Task.
+Title Cards are never automatically force-reloaded.

+Below the `Create Title Cards` button will be multiple sets of grouped buttons which can be used to load all created Title Cards into the relevant library.

+Selecting `Load Cards` will load only _unloaded_ Title Cards into the associated Connection and library.
+This only affects Title Cards which were changed (and not re-loaded), or never loaded in the first place.

+Selecting `Force Reload Cards` will reload _all_ Title cards into the associated Connection and library.
+This is much slower than the `Load Cards` button, but can be used as needed - most commonly when the metadata of a Media Server is reset and previously loaded Title Cards are removed.

+## Remove Episode Labels

+TitleCardMaker looks for specific labels on Episodes within Plex to determine whether it is able to download Source Images from that Episode.
+This is done to avoid grabbing a "Source Image" which is actually a previously loaded Title Card, or some image with a PMM overlay applied.

+Alongside each Plex library will be a `Remove Episode Labels` button.
+This button can be pressed to remove the labels which TCM uses to track whether an Episode can provide a Source Image.
+This is applies to all Episodes of this Series within Plex.